honestsoul/python-api-client-generator/README.md

 ## Contributing

 We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License